-In June 2019, the sale and distribution of e-cigarettes were banned in the city of San Francisco.
-This opened America’s eyes to the deception and negligence employed by vaping companies who used tactics reminiscent of the Big Tobacco companies of years past.
+America’s eyes are opening to the deception and negligence employed by vaping companies who used tactics reminiscent of the Big Tobacco companies of years past, as more and more areas begin to prohibit the sale and distribution of e-cigarettes.

-There were many reasons that led to this ban — such as lack of regulation, misleading marketing, and irrefutable health risks — but among the most prominent reasons was the wave of lawsuits amassing against JUUL Labs and other vaping companies.
+There are many reasons for these bans — such as lack of regulation, misleading marketing, and irrefutable health risks — but among the most prominent reasons is the wave of vape lawsuits amassing against JUUL Labs and other vaping companies.

 Why File a Vape Lawsuit?

-Current research has found that vapes and e-cigarettes may cause severe health risks, including nicotine addiction, battery explosions, and illnesses from chemical exposure.
+Current research has found that vapes and e-cigarettes may cause severe health risks, including death, lung injuries, seizures, and strokes.

 Historically, children and teenagers have been targeted in marketing campaigns by vaping companies, such as JUUL Labs, increasing their risk of these devastating health effects.

-Today, vaping companies are under legal scrutiny as families begin to file lawsuits for vaping injuries and illnesses.
+Today, vaping companies are under legal scrutiny as families begin enlisting the help of vape attorneys to file lawsuits for vaping injuries and illnesses.

 Recent vaping lawsuits have claimed the use of vape products caused: